Nizhny Tagil: History

-The first Russian steam locomotive was constructed there in 1833, and the father-and-son engineers who developed it, Yefim and Miron Cherepanov (Черепанов), were in 1956 commemorated by an 8 m bronze statue (executed by sculptor A. S. Kondratyev and architect A. V. Sotnikov) which stands in the center of the Theatrical Square in the heart of downtown.
+The first Russian steam locomotive was constructed there in 1833, and the father-and-son engineers who developed it, Yefim and Miron Cherepanov, were in 1956 commemorated by an 8 m bronze statue (executed by sculptor A. S. Kondratyev and architect A. V. Sotnikov) which stands in the center of the Theatrical Square in the heart of downtown.

 According to some sources, the copper for the skin of the Statue of Liberty was mined and refined in Nizhny Tagil.
 However, research by Bell Laboratories in New Jersey, USA, suggests that the Visnes mine in Norway is the most likely source.

 Geography

 Rivers and ponds take up one third of the city's territory.
 Nizhny Tagil spans 22 km from north to south and 21 km from east to west.
 The altitude of the city varies from 170 to 380 m.

 The city is built around the extinct volcano Lis'ya Mountain.
 This mountain with a watchtower on its top is a symbol of the city.
 Another hill, Medved-Kamen, is located in the northern part of the city at an altitude of 288 m.

 Neighboring cities include Yekaterinburg 130 km to the south, Serov and Priobye in the north, Perm in the west, and Alapayevsk and Verkhnyaya Salda in the east.